01010100b/AoE2Lib/Unary/readme.txt

 Perform the following steps in order:

-1. Start Age of Empires 2.

-2. Start Unary.exe
+1. Start Unary.exe

-3. Enter the AoE2 process name and click "Connect to process".
-The process name is normally the filename of the game executable without the ".exe" part, usually "WK" for WK or "AoE2DE_s" for DE.
+2. Click "Browse Exe Path" and select your AoE2's executable file.

-4. For each player you want controlled by Unary, enter the player number and click "Start for player".
+3. For each player you want controlled by Unary, enter the player number and click "Start for player".

-5. Start the game in AoE2.
+4. Start the game in AoE2.
 If everything works then each Unary player will chat an OK confirmation message in-game around 10-20 seconds in.

-6. After you have run all games, click "Stop all players".
+5. Click "Stop all players" to stop Unary controlling any players.

 Troubleshooting
 ---------------